caiks/WBOT02/README.md

 We can often observe stable arrangements of hotspots form during a camera shot, especially if the `unique_records` parameter is removed.

 TODO -

-Overflow and accumulated size issue and how it affects the potential likelihood in overflow.
-The problem with sizes is that when a slice finally reaches the induce threshold a large number of its cumulative events have rolled off and only active events are given to the children.
-So the size per parent size ratio likelihood is sometimes too small.
-To determine the on-diagonal fraction compare to total rather than parent.

 29 has highest growth rate so far, multiplier at 1.83 similar to bucketed models 21 - 24